awsdocs/amazon-s3-userguide/doc_source/s3-glacier-select-sql-reference-select.md

 ## Using Reserved Keywords as User\-Defined Terms<a name="s3-glacier-select-sql-reference-using-keywords"></a>

-Amazon S3 Select and S3 Glacier Select have a set of reserved keywords that are needed to run the SQL expressions used to query object content\.
+Amazon S3 Select has a set of reserved keywords that are needed to run the SQL expressions used to query object content\.
 Reserved keywords include function names, data types, operators, and so on\.
 In some cases, user\-defined terms like the column headers \(for CSV files\) or attributes \(for JSON object\) may clash with a reserved keyword\.
 When this happens, you must use double quotation marks to indicate that you are intentionally using a user\-defined term that clashes with a reserved keyword\.
 Otherwise a 400 parse error will result\.

 For the full list of reserved keywords see [Reserved Keywords](s3-glacier-select-sql-reference-keyword-list.md)\.

-The following example is either 1\) an Amazon S3 or S3 Glacier object in CSV format with the specified column headers, with `FileHeaderInfo` set to "Use" for the query request, or 2\) an Amazon S3 object in JSON format with the specified attributes\.
+The following example is either 1\) an Amazon S3 object in CSV format with the specified column headers, with `FileHeaderInfo` set to "Use" for the query request, or 2\) an Amazon S3 object in JSON format with the specified attributes\.

 *Example:* The object being queried has header/attribute named "CAST", which is a reserved keyword\.
 + The following expression successfully returns values from the object \(quotation marks: use user\-defined header/attribute\):